jrgauthier01/ads-readme-tmp/README.md

 # Oracle Accelerated Data Science SDK (ADS)

-The Oracle Accelerated Data Science (ADS) SDK is maintained by the Oracle Data Science team.
+The Oracle Accelerated Data Science (ADS) SDK is maintained by the Oracle Cloud Infrastructure Data Science service.
 It speeds up common data science activities by providing tools that automate and/or simplify common data science tasks, along with providing a data scientist friendly pythonic interface to Oracle Cloud Infrastructure (OCI) services.

 With ADS you can: